shannonpileggi/code-review-for-analysts/README.md

 #### Variable names

-Sometimes variable names must be defined according to a prespecified data model (e.g. CDISC/SDTM/ADaM).
+Sometimes variable names must be defined according to a pre-specified data model (e.g. CDISC/SDTM/ADaM).

 When we do have control over naming conventions, employ the [Column Names as Contracts](https://www.emilyriederer.com/post/column-name-contracts/) framework concept.
 The general hierarchy is `type_contents_detail` (where `detail` is optional), for example, `ID_PATIENT`, `DT_PSA_BASELINE`.